kalpa093/leap/README.md

-# Sentiment Analysis in Software Engineering: How Far Are We with Data Augmentation
+# Is It Worth It?
+An Empirical Study of Data Augmentation for Sentiment Analysis in Software Engineering

-This repository is an implementation of the paper "Sentiment Analysis in Software Engineering: How Far Are We with Data Augmentation" submitted to the ISSTA 2026.
+This repository is an implementation of the paper "Is It Worth It?
+An Empirical Study of Data Augmentation for Sentiment Analysis in Software Engineering" submitted to the ICSE 2027.
 We release our artifacts of Data Augmentation (Generation) and Fine-tuning including our visualizations to facilitate further research and adoption.

 ## Table of Contents